 The judge overseeing the federal Zantac multi-district litigation (MDL) appointed Wisner Baum attorney R. Brent Wisner to the Practices and Procedures team to help establish the protocols and methodology for litigating the tens of thousands of cases to be filed in the months and years to come.

-Brent also serves as Co-Chair of the Zantac Litigation Group for American Association for Justice and has been invited to deliver numerous Zantac presentations at prestigious national lawyer conferences across the nation.
+Brent also serves as Co-Chair of the Zantac Litigation Group for the American Association for Justice and has been invited to deliver numerous Zantac presentations at prestigious national lawyer conferences across the nation.

 We are accepting generic Zantac (ranitidine) cancer cases in every state, including California.
 Our cancer attorneys have handled many cancer cases in California and across the US, including the three cases against a major corporation that resulted in record-breaking verdicts for our clients.
 Among those are a $2.055 billion verdict and a $289.2 million verdict for the plaintiffs.